reproducibleMATLAB/matlab-project-template/.github/README.md

 More detailed instructions can be found [here]('https://docs.github.com/en/repositories/creating-and-managing-repositories/creating-a-repository-from-a-template').

 ## After the repository has been created
-You will need to make changes to some of the pre-created files in your new repository.
+You will need to make changes to some of the placeholder content in the files in your new repository.
 See more instructions in the README file in the new repository.

 ## Contributors